efrantar/rob-twophase/README.md

 It features the full phase 1 and almost full phase 2 pruning tables with 16-way symmetry reduction, multithreaded parallel search in 6 directions as well as an optimal solving mode.

 Even on moderate hardware, the solver usually manages to find 20 or less move solutions to random cubes in less than 1 millisecond on average.
-This probably makes it one of the fastest versions available at the moment.
+This probably makes it one of the fastest versions to date.

 ## Usage